TodePond/TodePondDotCom/wikiblogarden/london/cardboard/cutouts/readme.md

 "Ameer has come to apologise" his dad said to me (and him).

 Oh yes, I remember.
-He brought l broke all my pencils this morning after getting a question wrong.
+He broke all my pencils this morning after getting a question wrong.

 "We just want to thank you for all your help with- And you see, in my culture, we have a lot of respect for teachers."